 Managers sometimes mistake teaching and training as the sole purpose for temporarily collocating a distributed team.
-Teaching can educate team members on policies, practices, process and company information.
+Teaching can educate team members on policies, practices, processes and company information.
 Training typically encompasses skill-based development.

 While both training and teaching are a necessity, they should not be the sole purpose of bringing together a distributed team for an education-based event.
 That’s because teaching and training alone miss out on the benefits of mingling and socialization.